Planning to visit Ireland?

 The museum has lots of educational stories from within the jail and the political history of Dublin.
 Take an early tour to avoid crowds.

 61. See the Breathtaking Gap of Dunloe – Co.
 Kerry

 Rent a jaunting car or walk through the famous gap.
 Enjoy the mountains, beautiful old bridges, small water streams, little waterfalls bursting from the rocks, and lots of sheep.

 Prepare to take gorgeous photos and pack plenty of water/snacks/lunch.
 It’s an easy walk but just depends on how far you want to go.

 60. Get a Wooly Jumper in Blarney Woolen Mills – Co.
 Cork

-This shop is full of traditional souvenirs, and purchasing sweater here is a must.
-The store first opened in 1750 is still run by the family, and here you can discover hidden Irish treasures and the woolen history.
+This shop is full of traditional souvenirs, and purchasing a sweater here is a must.
+The store first opened in 1750 is still run by the family, and here you can discover hidden Irish treasures and the woollen history.

 59. Feel Like Student at Trinity College – Co.
 Dublin